Blog

 In fact, if you don’t provide a competitive employee benefits package, you’ll probably find it difficult to recruit anyone.
 Prospective hires expect their salary to be augmented by various provisions to make the job offer more appealing.
 Just as important, employees want to feel valued by their employer.
 The sense that an employer is looking out for their workforce helps strengthen organisational culture.

 Hence, employee benefits are vitally important to both recruitment and retention.
 Your benefits package goes a long way to set you apart in what is an increasingly competitive, increasingly global job market.
 In the age of remote working and making remote-only hires, you’re competing for job candidates against rival companies that could be based anywhere.
 The chances are that at least one of them will be able to beat you on salary.
-But they might lose when it comes to employee benefits because benefits convey a greater sense of what you’re really like as an employer – they’re the part of remuneration where you can get creative about what you offer your workers.
+But they might lose when it comes to employee benefits because benefits convey a greater sense of what you’re really like as an employer.
+They’re part of remuneration, where you can get creative about what you offer your workers.

 Create the ideal benefit offering for your ideal employee, and you’ll find your rivals hard-pressed to match it, regardless of the salaries they’re offering.